thought leadership public health genetic testing

 Wendy Chung, M.D., Ph.D

-Wendy Chung is a renowned clinical geneticist specialising in neurodevelopmental disorders who currently serves as the Chair of Pediatrics at Boston Children's Hospital and Harvard Medical School.
+Wendy Chung is a clinical geneticist specializing in neurodevelopmental disorders who currently serves as the Chair of Pediatrics at Boston Children's Hospital and Harvard Medical School.
 Her educational journey includes a B.A. in biochemistry and economics from Cornell University, an M.D. from Cornell University Medical College, and a Ph.D. in genetics from The Rockefeller University.
 Dr. Chung's extensive research has led to the discovery of over 60 genes associated with human diseases, including several neurodevelopmental syndromes named after her.
-She has made significant contributions in areas such as autism spectrum disorder, spinal muscular atrophy, and rare genetic conditions, and has been actively involved in public advocacy, including participating in the Supreme Court case against gene patents.
+Her research has advanced understanding of autism spectrum disorder, spinal muscular atrophy, and rare genetic conditions, including through participation in the Supreme Court case against gene patents.

 Group 48095531 (2)